Dr. Kathryn Clancy

 Merri Wilson, PhD candidate.
-I am a biological anthropologist interested in how life experiences affect the health of gender minorities in America, specifically how life experiences (both positive and negative) impact biomarkers related to health outcomes, such as sex steroid hormones and inflammation.
+I am a biological anthropologist interested diver gender experiences and how/when/if these are becoming embodied.
+Specifically I explore how gender diverse lived experiences (both positive and negative) impact biomarkers, such as sex steroid hormones and inflammation.
 My past research includes studying the effects of acculturation on mental health outcomes and the effects of maternal stress on offspring hypothalamic–pituitary–adrenal (HPA) axis function.

 Dr. Michelle Rodrigues, PhD.
 I am a biological anthropologist who studies stress, friendship, and social networks!
 I received my PhD from The Ohio State University, where I studied female spider monkeys to test the “tend and befriend”hypothesis, which posits that female friendship in humans evolved as a primate-wide coping mechanismto mediate stress.
 I followed this research with a project examining comparative social networks in chimpanzees and bonobos.
 My postdoctoral research with the Clancy Lab focuses on two major projects: 1) how parental relationships and female friendships impact mental health in adolescent girls, and 2) how gender and racial discrimination, as well as social support, impact mental health, physiological stress, and inflammation in female scientists.
 My research on female scientists is funded through a Beckman Postdoctoral Fellowship, the American Association for Physical Anthropologists Professional Development Grant, and the Wenner-Gren Foundation.